Amplo-AG/platform-docs-gitbook/Getting_Started/Setup.md

 **2. Integrate ML Services**
 You can directly integrate our ML Services with webhooks.
 This works through `Freshdesk Automations <https://support.freshdesk.com/support/solutions/articles/132589-using-webhooks-in-automation-rules-that-run-on-ticket-updates>`_.
 You are relatively free to integrate anything with these webhooks.
-The most common use case is to trigger the :ref:`ref-automated-diagnostics` service upon the creation of a ticket.
+The most common use case is to trigger the [Automated Diagnostics](../Educational/Services.md#<Automated Diagnostics>) service upon the creation of a ticket.
 To set this up, use the following settings:

 - Trigger Webhook
 - Request Type: Post